+'''

 • self (TBC) -

-• upper (Optional [bool]) -
+• upper (Optional[bool]) -

-• rank(Optional[int])-
+• rank (Optional[int]) -

-Return type TBC
+Return type

+TBC

+get_mathematical_representation (field_name='C')

+return mathematical representation of the boundary condition

+Parameters

-Parameters field_name (str)-
+field_name (str) -

+Return type

+str

+homogeneous: bool

+determines whether the boundary condition depends on space

+bool

+make_ghost_cell_setter()

 return function that sets the ghost cells for this boundary

+Return type

 GhostCellSetter

 make_virtual_point_evaluator()

+returns a function evaluating the value at the virtual support point

+Returns

-A function that takes the data array and an index marking the current point, which is assumed to be a virtual point.
-The result is the data value at this point, which is calculated using the boundary condition.
+A function that takes the data array and an index marking the current point, which is assumed

+to be a virtual point.
+The result is the data value at this point, which is calculated using the

+boundary condition.

+Return type

+function

 names: List[str] = ['user']

+identifiers used to specify the given boundary class

+Type

+list

+set_ghost_cells (data_full, , args=None)

+set the ghost cell values for this boundary

+Parameters

+• data_full (ndarray) - The full field data including ghost points

+'''

-- data_full (ndarray) The full field data including ghost points - args (ndarray) Determines what boundary conditions are set. args should be set to {TARGET: value}.
+• args (ndarray) - Determines what boundary conditions are set. args should be set to {TARGET: value}.
 Here, TARGET determines how the value is interpreted and what boundary condition is actually enforced: the value of the virtual points directly (virtual_point), the value of the field at the boundary (value) or the outward derivative of the field at the boundary (derivative).